 Incoming 2nd-3rd Grade Reading is a full-morning class with one recess break held at one elementary school site.

-Incoming 4th-8th Grade classes include a half-morning of Reading/Writing and/or a half-morning of Math with a recess break between the two classes.
+Incoming 4th-8th Grade classes include a half-morning of Reading and/or a half-morning of English Learner (EL) Academy with a recess break between the two classes.